- Fire Department

 - Station Three is located at 4818 Walcott Road.

 - Station Four is located at 3406 Linwood Dr. next to the Community Center.

-All of our members are trained as Hazmat Technicians and must do several hours per year of continuing education to keep that certification.
-The PFD is equipped to respond to hazmat incidents, confined space rescues, and many other incidents that may arise other than fires.
+All PFD members are trained as Emergency Medical Technicians and Hazmat Technicians requiring several hours per year of continuing education to keep those certifications.
+The PFD is equipped to respond to hazmat incidents, confined space rescues, trench rescues and many other incidents that may arise other than fires.